NAT Cracker NAT Cracker

 1. The program specifies what configuration change it wants to make by calling a method of your class.
 This request is router-independent.

-2. Your program uses tables and screenshots from modem firmware to generate a recipe to let a naive user make the necessary change.
+2. Your program uses tables and screenshots from modem firmware to generate a recipe to let a naïve user make the necessary change.
 BitTorrent does this quite well for its own purposes.

 This second part requires access to at least the manuals of hundreds of different routers, if not the routers themselves.
 Perhaps you need to make it easy for people who own a router with reasonable competence to provide the necessary information.
-You might get copies of these on-line from the major router manufacturers:
+You might get copies of these online from the major router manufacturers:

 BitTorrent